Reform-to/api.reform.to/README.md

     cp app/config/bootstrap/connections-sample.php app/config/bootstrap/connections.php

-Edit your new connections.php file, and fill in the access details for your databases.
+Edit your new connections.php file, and fill in the access details for your databases and email account.

 Run the migrations: